NetApp/nks-sdk-go/README.md

-# stackpoint.io Go SDK
+# NetApp Kubernetes Service Go SDK

-Version: stackpoint-sdk-go **1.2.4**
+Version: nks-sdk-go **1.2.4**

-The StackPointCloud software development kit for [Go](https://www.golang.org/) provides you with access to the StackPointCloud API.
+The NetApp Kubernetes Service software development kit for [Go](https://www.golang.org/) provides you with access to the NetApp Kubernetes Service API.
 It is designed for developers who are building applications in Go.

-In order to use the client from the StackPointCloud Go SDK, you must provide a StackPointCloud API token and endpoint url.
+In order to use the client from the NetApp Kubernetes Service Go SDK, you must provide a NetApp Kubernetes Service API token and endpoint url.

 #### Installation